dialogic-godot/dialogic/README.md

   - Removed the limitation of only 100px for the padding of the dialog box
   - Added a new option for changing the color modulation of the dialog background image
   - Fixed a bug where the text alignment wasn't being shown on the preview
+  - Fixed a bug with the name label shadow
+  - Fixed a bug with the "auto color" option in game
 - Dialog node
   - Fixed a bug where Glossary Definitions plain text was being added to the name label.
   - Questions now properly show the theme text alignment.